yokolet/textblog/AddingOAuth.md

     On a web browser, hit `http://localhost:3000/users/auth/facebook`.

     After OAuth approval sequences, a user will be created.
-Then, the page is redirected to root path.

-    This app's root page shows a list of users as described in [Using GraphQL from React](./UsingGraphQLfromReact.md).
-A newly created user by OAuth will show up.
+Then, the user's information will show up.

     ![A New User by OAuth](./docs/images/new_user_by_oauth.png)